 Often times, children who exhibit challenging behavior in the classroom have difficulty when it comes to dealing with social and emotional situations.

-Teachers and parents sometimes have a tendency to “punish” a child rather than address the root causes of their challenging behavior: difficulties in expressing feelings, social interactions and controlling their actions.
+Educators and parents sometimes have a tendency to “punish” a child rather than address the root causes of their challenging behavior: difficulties in expressing feelings, social interactions and controlling their actions.

-- Difficulty interacting with peers and teachers
+- Difficulty interacting with peers and educators

 - Inability to pick up on social cues